graphql-nexus/nexus/docs/type-generation.md

 sidebar_label: Type Generation Details
 ---

-This is relevant to JavaScript as well as TypeScript users, as the Intellisense of tools like VSCode can utilize these types to aid in autocomplete.
+This is relevant to JavaScript as well as TypeScript users, as tools like VSCode can utilize these types to aid in autocomplete.
 The goal is to have the best possible type coverage with the least possible manual type annotation.

 ## Overview